shivannis/xandr-docs-public/xandr-docs/articles/bidders/native-ad-markup-bidding.md

 ### What happens if my Native Creative passes initial audit but fails a subsequent reaudit?

 Your creative will not be permitted to serve.
 The audit failure may be due to rotating brands.
 If you believe your creative has been failed incorrectly or have other questions please contact customer support and select the Category "Creative Audit".

+> [!NOTE]
-Please note that frequent creative audit rejections due to rotating brands may result in revoked access to the Ad Markup Bidding with Native feature.
+> The frequent creative audit rejections due to rotating brands may result in revoked access to the Ad Markup Bidding with Native feature.

 ### Where do I go for more help?

-If you have additional questions, please contact your account representative or [customer support](https://help.appnexus.com/).
+If you have additional questions, please contact your account representative or [customer support](https://help.xandr.com/s/login/).

 ## Related topic